 Licensees with possession limits less than MSNM or less than 10 kg of LSNM are not required to have security plans (10 CFR 73.67(c)).
 Several RTR are in this situation and are not required to have security plans.
 Such licensees are required to meet the provisions of 10 CFR 73.67(f).
 These requirements include: to store or use the material only within a controlled access area; to monitor with an intrusion alarm or other device or procedures, the controlled access areas to detect unauthorized penetrations or activities; to assure that a watchman or offsite response force will respond to all unauthorized penetrations or activities; and to establish and maintain response procedures for dealing with threats of thefts or thefts of this material.
 The inspector will ensure that the licensee acceptably complies with these and other requirements of 10 CFR 73.67(f).
 Findings in this regard should be referred to the appropriate licensing staff.

 END

+Attachment 1: Revision History for IMC 2545